-Comprehensive CNA/GNA Training Program
+CNA/GNA Training Program Information

 Students enrolled in the certified nursing assistant/geriatric nursing assistant (CNA/GNA) certification program can complete this course in as little as 5 weeks!
-Our CNA/GNA certification program meets all federal and state training requirements.
+Our CNA/GNA certification program meets all the state training requirements.
 This course prepares students to function in the role of a nursing assistant under the supervision of a registered nurse (RN) or licensed practical nurse (LPN).
 This course is also designed to meet the curriculum requirements set forth by the Maryland Board of Nursing and Maryland Higher Education Commission.

 Along with lecture, students enrolled in the CNA/GNA certification program are taught practical hands-on skills.
 To ensure our students have mastered these skills, the school has doubled the minimum required hours from 16 hours to 35 hours.
 This has helped boost the confidence of our students and has empowered them to become the best CNA/GNA possible.
 Some of the practical skills learned in the CNA/GNA certification program include: